pbizimis/keyboard/README.md

 ![image](https://github.com/user-attachments/assets/e31fcbec-2f39-4c12-afa5-1d07b3d8ed16)

 About two years ago I switched to a 36-key keyboard and I have not looked back since.
 So I thought, why not make my ideal keyboard hardware and software?
 The keyboard hardware and software are in an early stage but the keyboard is in use as my primary keyboard.
 Before, I was using a 36-key split bluetooth keyboard that runs ZMK.
 This new one feels a lot better.
 Typing feels instant, I don't notice any latency.
-Of course, there are a few bugs.
+Probably because I now use a cable and not bluetooth but even compared to other cable keyboards this one feels amazing.
+Of course, there are a few bugs but they will be fixed soon.

 Hardware: